Versace sees good start to 2014 after sales rise 17 percent in past year

 Family-controlled Versace is seeking to use the 210 million euros it got from Blackstone to open new shops and build on the turnaround spearheaded by current CEO Gian Giacomo Ferraris.

-The Italian fashion house, favored by celebrities and pop stars including Lady Gaga, finally returned to profit in 2011 after struggling for years following the murder of founder Gianni Versace in 1997.
+The Italian fashion house, favoured by celebrities and pop stars including Lady Gaga, finally returned to profit in 2011 after struggling for years following the murder of founder Gianni Versace in 1997.

 Versace said 2013 sales at shops it manages directly rose by nearly a third in the United States, adding to a strong performance in 2012, and by 18 percent in Asia.
 Direct sales accounted for nearly 56 percent of last year's total.